rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 }
 ```

 In this case, the implementation of `Trait2` is *not* shadowed at all.
-Additionally, since `self.trait1();` here binds `Trait` on `Type` directly, rather than on a generic type parameter, it uses whichever `impl Trait1 for Type` is in scope *where it is written*.
+Additionally, since `self.trait1();` here binds `Trait` on `Type` directly, rather than on a bounded generic type parameter, it uses whichever `impl Trait1 for Type` is in scope *where it is written*.

 ## Warnings

 ### Unused scoped implementation
 [unused-scoped-implementation]: #unused-scoped-implementation

-Scoped implementations and `use`-declarations of such receive a warning if unused.
+Scoped implementations and `use`-declarations of such (including those written as *ImplEnvironmentEntry*) receive a warning if unused.
 This can also happen if a `use`-declaration only reapplies a scoped implementation that is inherited from a surrounding item scope.

-(rust-analyzer should suggest removing an unused `use`-declaration as fix in either case.)
+(rust-analyzer should suggest removing any unused `use`-declarations as fix in either case.)

 An important counter-example: